How do you find a flatmate?

-When you’re younger you tend to fall into groups easily because everyone you know wants to experience living away from home for the first time.
-These groups don’t always work out of course, but as it’s the first time for most people then it doesn’t matter so much; you can change groups or find new flatmates easily enough.
+When you’re younger you tend to fall into groups more easily.
+Everyone you know wants to experience living away from home for the first time, so there is a choice.
+These groups don’t always work out of course, but as it’s the first time for most people then it doesn’t matter so much.
+You can, however, change groups or find new flatmates easily enough.

 But when you’re older you not only have to work a bit harder – that’s where Cohabitas aims to help.
-But you also have more experience of flat sharing or in some cases of living in a family home.
-In short, you’ve acquired better knowledge about your own likes and dislikes and you don’t want to repeat previously unpleasant experiences.
+On the plus side you also have more experience of flat sharing or in some cases of living in a family home.
+In short, you’ve acquired better knowledge about your own likes and dislikes.
+There is less chance you’ll repeat previously unpleasant experiences.

-Whether it is your flatmates’ tendency to leave washing up and kitchen tidying until the weekend, or finding the shower or wash basin has not been rinsed, there is always something that will irritate you.
+Does your flatmate tend to leave the washing up until the weekend or leave the wash basin dirty?
+There is always something that will irritate you.

 You cannot expect to find flatmates who are perfect

 So this is the key point – there is always something!
-You cannot expect to find flatmates who are perfect and will never do anything that irritates you.
-But you can reduce the odds by thinking about what is important to you and then considering this in the hunt for a home and especially in flatmate selection process.
+You cannot expect to find a flatmate who is perfect and will never do anything that irritates you.
+But you can reduce the odds by thinking about what is important to you and then considering this in the hunt for a home.